MicrosoftDocs/win32/desktop-src/SysInfo/converting-a-time-t-value-to-a-file-time.md

 ---
-Description: 'The time functions included in the C run-time use the time\_t type to represent the number of seconds elapsed since midnight, January 1, 1970.
-The following example converts a time\_t value to a file time, using the Int32x32To64 function.' ms.assetid: 'f626c0b2-a5a1-475d-9a24-64e7b0407278'
+Description: The time functions included in the C run-time use the time\_t type to represent the number of seconds elapsed since midnight, January 1, 1970.
+The following example converts a time\_t value to a file time, using the Int32x32To64 function. ms.assetid: f626c0b2-a5a1-475d-9a24-64e7b0407278
-title: 'Converting a time\_t Value to a File Time'
+title: Converting a time\_t Value to a File Time ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Converting a time\_t Value to a File Time